VeronicaLoy/Machine-Learning-Pipeline/README.md

 ## Deployment

-In the terminal window, navigate to the folder named "veronica_loy" and run script **run.sh**.
+In the terminal window, run script **run.sh**.
 This will run the code **ML.py**, which will output the selected features, model, parameters and number of cross-validation folds that the user has selected in the **config.json** file.
 It will also output the best parameters and best test score.

 ```
-$ cd ../veronica_loy
 $ sh run.sh
 ```